SRMLabHUST/QC-STORM/README.md

 # Output file format
 The QC-STORM generates a super-resolution image and a binary txt file in the result save path.
 There are 12 float parameters saved for each localizations, please see the user's guide of QC-STORM.
-We provide a MATLAB code LoadLocResult_BinaryTxt_Single_main.m to read the binary txt file.
+In the downloaded release, we provide a MATLAB code LoadLocResult_BinaryTxt_Single_main.m to read the binary txt file.
 We also provide a ConvertBinLocArrayToCSV.exe file to convert the binary txt file into .csv file, just drag the binary txt files onto the ConvertBinLocArrayToCSV.exe to use.

 # Recompile the source codes